 Getting there: Since you’ll need to organize a boat to get to and from the Cham Islands, it makes sense to take an organized tour form Hoi An which will also allow you to see more than one island.

 Like Hoi An, Hue is a major Vietnamese city full of history.
 So, if you have the chance to visit even if only for one day, it’s worth it.
 Start your visit with the Imperial City, a citadel from which the Vietnamese Empire was ruled between 1802 and 1945.
 Inside it’s walls and moats you’ll find several gates, a palace, and plenty of temples.
 Continuing along the waterfront of the Perfume River you’ll reach the serene Buddhist gardens of the Thien Mu Pagoda, the symbol of the city.
 Beyond the city center, Hue is surrounded by many imperial tombs of emperors who ruled there.
 The most popular to visit are the Tomb of Khải Định, the Tomb of Minh Mang, and the Tomb of Tu Duc, each impressive in their own way.

-Getting there: With the bus trip between Hoi An and Hue taking up to 4 hours, your best option for a day trip is to visit on an organized tour.
+Getting there: Buses from Hoi An to Hue take up to 4 hours, so your best option for a day trip is to visit on an organized tour.
 That way you spend less time on the road and more time sightseeing.

 8. Bach Ma National Park